natewinck/surfstat/README.md

 - We want to be able to report the status (with a color) of any surfice
 - Any issues that are reported are able to be viewed both on the admin side and on the frontend
 - - Email once a threshold has been reached
-- LDAP login for admin
 - Email to Groups
 - Email someone once issues reach a peak set in the admin site
 - Unlimited events stored in the database for EVERY status update
-- - Still have the ability to edit and delete events
+  - Still have the ability to edit and delete events
-- Initial setup
-- MySQL support?
+- LDAP login for admin

 - Future:
 - Maintenance Plugin
-- - Ahead of time
+  - Ahead of time
-- - Start it
+  - Start it
-- - End it
+  - End it
 - Network Plugin
-- - Tie in real-time network info (like bandwidth usage, spam filtering, etc.) on homepage
+  - Tie in real-time network info (like bandwidth usage, spam filtering, etc.) on homepage

 TO DO
 =====